 "Once I noticed a great many coaches on a parking place but with no drivers in sight.
 In my own country I would have known where to look for them.
 A young Jewish boy showed me the way; in a courtyard on the second floor was the shteebl of the Jewish drivers.
 It consisted of two rooms, one filled with Talmud volumes, the other a room for prayer.
 All the drivers were engaged in fervent study and religious discussions.
-It was then that I found out that all the professions, the bakers, the butchers, the shoemakers, etc., have their own shteebl in the Jewish district and every free moment which can be taken off from work is given to the study of Torah."
+It was then that I found out that all the professions, the bakers, the butcher, the shoemaker, etc., have their own shteebl in the Jewish district and every free moment which can be taken off from work is given to the study of Torah."

 Actually, the visitor was wrong.
 They were not coach drivers who studied Torah.
 Perhaps if he had asked them they would have set him straight: They were students of Torah who drove coaches.
 A.k.a.
 Jews.

+Learing Torah

 It wasn't just a Polish fad.
 In Baghdad, storekeepers closed shop after three hours and went to study for the rest of the day.
 On the Isle of Elba, Jews had little work, so they studied from dawn to dusk.
 In the Carpathian hills, Roman Vishniac reports, "I found farmers with primitive tools discussing metaphysics."

-Have It All What's the fascination with learning Torah all day?
-How many times can you read the same book over and over?
+Have It All

 Torah goes way beyond "the Book".
 Here are some basic categories:

 CHUMASH: The Creator's little instruction manual, but often somewhat obscure-which is why we need the rest of Torah.
-EXAMPLE: "Be fruit-ful and multiply."
+Example: "Be fruitful and multiply."
 SAMPLE TITLES: THE FIVE BOOKS OF MOSES HALACHA: Dos, don'ts and what-ifs, with all the dots and points.
 Example: "But first get married."
 SAMPLE TITLES: MISHNA, MAIMONIDES, SHULCHAN ARUCH, RESPONSUM OF LEADING AUTHORITIES UP TO THE PRESENT.

 TALMUD: Discussions, debates and differences of opinion.
-Example: "What if you just clone human beings in a test tube instead?"
+EXAMPLE: "What if you just clone human beings in a test tube instead?"
 SAMPLE TITLES: THE TALMUD, THE COMMENTARIES, THE COMMENTARIES ON THE COMMENTARIES, THE ENCYCLOPEDIA OF THE TALMUD.
 AGADA: Parables and stories with hidden meanings.
 Example: "Once the children of a cloned man came before King Solomon..."
 Sample Titles: Ein Yaacov, Midrash, Maharal, Stories of Tzadikim.

 KABALA: Esoteric knowledge and the inner workings of the cosmos.
 Example: "In order to clone a human being, know these higher unities..."
-SAMPLE TITLES: ZOHAR, THE BOOK OF FORMATION, THE BOOK OF PARADISE, THE TREE OF LIFE.
+Sample Titles: Zohar, The Book of Formation, The Book of Paradise, The Tree of Life.

 CHASSIDUS: The inner light and essence of all the above.
 EXAMPLE: "Is the material a clone of higher worlds?"
 Sample Titles: Tanya, Chassidus Heritage, Likutei Sichos.